wavefrontHQ/docs/pages/doc/alerts_manage.md

 {% include note.html content="All users can view and examine alerts.
 You need [Alerts permissions](permissions_overview.html) to create and modify alerts.
 If some of the alerts in your environment are under [access control](access.html), you can view or view and modify those alerts only if they've been shared with you." %}

 ## Create Alert Tutorial

-This tutorial creates a multi-threshold alert, which allows you to specify severity for each threshold.
+This tutorial creates a multi-threshold alert, which allows you to specify a severity for each threshold.
 For example, you can:
 * Send an alert email of type Info to a group of engineers when a certain value is close to the SLO (e.g. 90% of budgeted CPU)
-* Send an alert Slack of type Severe to engineers and engineering managers if the value has crossed that threshold (e.g. 95% of budgeted CPU).
+* Send an alert Slack message of type Severe to engineers and engineering managers if the value has crossed that threshold (e.g. 95% of budgeted CPU).

 Before you begin, ensure that you have the information for the **required fields**: